 Make that big grin even larger by stretching out the mouth layer.

 Caricatures frequently make noses extremely large and exaggerated.
-Big noses just look funny!
 Expand the nose layer to comical proportions—even if it overlaps the mouth, it's OK.

 The glasses layer requires more attention than the simple scaling we used with the other features.
-The Edit > Transform > Warp tool can be used to help fit the expanded frames onto his face.
+The Edit > Transform > Warp tool can be used to adjust their shape to the head.

 All the distortion has nearly eliminated the ear on the base head layer.
 Good thing we have an ear layer to scale up so that it can support the heft of those glasses!